Harry Partch: Legacy

 Partch met Danlee Mitchell while he was at the University of Illinois; Partch made Mitchell his heir, and Mitchell serves as the executive director of the Harry Partch Foundation.
 Dean Drummond and his group Newband took charge of Partch's instruments, and performed his repertoire.
 After Drummond's death in 2013, Charles Corey, a former doctoral student of Drummond, assumed responsibility for the instruments.

 The Sousa Archives and Center for American Music in Urbana, Illinois, holds the Harry Partch Estate Archive, 1918–1991, which consists of Partch's personal papers, musical scores, films, tapes and photographs documenting his career as a composer, writer, and producer.
 It also holds the Music and performing Arts Library Harry Partch Collection, 1914–2007, which consists of books, music, films, personal papers, artifacts and sound recordings collected by the staff of the Music and Performing Arts Library and the University of Illinois School of Music documenting the life and career of Harry Partch, and those associated with him, throughout his career as a composer and writer.

 Partch's notation is an obstacle, as it mixes a sort of tablature with indications of pitch ratios.
 This makes it difficult for those trained in traditional Western notation, and gives no visual indication as to what the music is intended to sound like.

 Paul Simon used Partch's instruments in the creation of songs for his 2016 album Stranger to Stranger.

+Ron Asheton of The Stooges names Partch as a major influence on the band: "we listened to a lot of Harry Partch."
+Michael S. Bengal writes in The Music and Noise of the Stooges, 1967-71: Lost in the Future that Partch's music was a "huge influence on the Stooges from the beginning."